Meet Rocco. He Owns a Dairy Queen. The Government’s Flawed Coronavirus Plan Might Not Save It.

 When Friday morning rolled around, some financial institutions decided they weren’t ready to take applications yet.
 Many others said they would only accept ones from established clients.
 (A major reason why, I was told by more than one source, is that banks are still required to abide by anti–money laundering rules under the program, which is simpler for a business they’ve previously worked with.)

-Because of all this, Frattaroli spent much of his Friday morning driving through the nearby town of Manteca, California, fruitlessly looking for a lender.
-Bank of America, where he kept his small business accounts, said it would only take applications from clients with a previous loan or credit card from them.
+Because of all this, Frattaroli spent much of his Friday morning driving through Manteca, California, a town nearby his home in Stockton, fruitlessly looking for a lender.
+Bank of America, where he kept his small-business accounts, said it would only take applications from clients with a previous loan or credit card from them.
 He had neither.
 Wells Fargo, F&M, Chase, Bank of the West, and the local Bank of Stockton all turned him away, too.
 “Every bank said that unless you have an account with us, we won’t make a loan,” he told me.
 Frattaroli did eventually find a lender willing to take his application—Sunwest Bank—but only after I mentioned during our interview that I’d heard it was accepting applications from new clients.
-(On Saturday, Bank of America changed course and said it would make Paycheck Protection Program loans to its small business checking customers, as well.)
+(On Saturday, Bank of America changed course and said it would make Paycheck Protection Program loans to its small-business checking customers, as well.)

 All of this could be fixed if Washington had actually set aside enough funding for this program.
 It almost certainly didn’t.
 Until it cuts a bigger check, a lot of small businesses are in a mad dash for rescue money.
 Making matters worse, even if hard-up businesses do get their share, it might not be enough to keep them alive through the crisis if they’ve been shut down.